armory/docs/content/en/docs/spinnaker-user-guides/aws-guides/aws-baking-images.md

 ![](/images/Image-2017-03-29-at-1.55.52-PM.png)

-Notice the whole pipeline only ran for '00:00' and in the lower right Spinnaker says 'No changes detected; reused existing bake'
+Notice the whole pipeline only ran for '00:00' and the UI says 'No changes detected; reused existing bake'

 ## Advanced options